 After copying the data from the Excel template into a Microsoft Access table in the analysis program, the first step requires design entry parameters to be input by the user.
 These include: Design (one or two-way), Day Length (constant), Count Interval (min.), Day Length (hrs.), Number of Periods (2 or 3 for two-way analysis only), Start Time and End Time for each period (entered as 24hr. time).

-The choice of one or two-way analysis depends on the number of mean counts for each of the three daily periods with a requirement for at least 2.
-One-way analysis is used for between 2 and 4 mean counts, two-way with 2 periods for between 4 and 6 mean counts and two-way with 3 periods for over 6 mean counts.
-In 2013, there were 2.3 mean counts per period, but rather than use the one-way analysis, we used a two-way analysis with 2 periods based on mean counts of 3.6 and 3.3 per 0700-1300 and 1300-1900 periods respectively.
-The parameters used for the 2013 analysis are recorded in Table 2.
+The choice of one or two-way analysis depends on the number of mean counts for each of the three daily periods.
+As long as there are at least 2 mean counts per period, the two-way analysis with three periods can be chosen.
+The two-way with two periods design is used when one of the periods does not have two mean counts.
+In 2014, there were 2.1, 2.3 and 2.5 mean counts for each period respectively, allowing us to use the two-way with 3 period design.
+The parameters used for the 2014 analysis are recorded in Table 2.
 A similar method was used to estimate run sizes for previous years using this model.

 Survey Design Parameter Input value

 Count Interval (min.)
 10

 Day Length (hrs.)
 12

-Number of Periods 2
+Number of Periods 3

-Start Time-End Time (Periods 1, 2) 07:00am-13:00, 13:00-19:00
+Counting Period Times (24 hr.)
+07:00-11:00, 11:00-15:00, 15:00-19:00

-Table 2: Survey Design input parameters for 2013 run size analysis.
+Table 2: Survey Design input parameters for 2014 run size analysis.

 Count frequency and environmental data were analyzed to characterize the timing of the run.
-The frequency of counts performed and the number of herring counted were compared for each day of the 2013 season.
-Numbers of herring observed during each hour of the day were compared for 2013 and all available years combined.
+The frequency of counts performed and the number of herring counted were compared for each day of the season.
+Numbers of herring observed during each hour of the day were compared for the current year and all available years combined.
 The number of herring observed for each of the cloud cover types and at different water temperature values were also compared.